Temporal magnetic interfaces reveal damping-induced spin-wave amplification near the stripe-domain transition in ultrathin films with DMI: Introduction

 \section{Introduction}

-Controlling waves through spatial structuring—mirrors, lenses, waveguides—has driven technologies from telecommunications to medical imaging.
-A fundamentally different approach, manipulating waves by modulating medium properties in time rather than space, has recently transformed photonics\cite{galiffi2022, moussa2023observation, wang2023metasurface}, whereas its implementation in other wave platforms remains comparatively less developed.
-Magnonics, which processes information using spin waves in magnetic materials, is poised to benefit enormously: spin waves offer nanoscale wavelengths, natural nonreciprocity, and rich nonlinear dynamics\cite{chumak2015magnon, chumak2021roadmap}.
-However, Gilbert damping limits propagation distances and prohibits cascaded processing without amplification.
-Existing gain mechanisms—parametric pumping\cite{melkov1999,Serga2010,Rivard2025} and spin–orbit-torque-driven amplifiers\cite{bauer2015,demidov2017}—suffer from narrow bandwidth, threshold behavior, or the need for continuous power injection, with recent breakthroughs achieving 10--50-fold gains\cite{Breitbach2023,Merbouche2024,Nikolaev2025} while still relying on sustained power or operating through threshold-limited processes.
+Controlling waves through spatial structuring---mirrors, lenses, waveguides---has driven technologies from telecommunications to medical imaging.
+A fundamentally different approach, manipulating waves by modulating medium properties in time rather than space, has recently transformed photonics\cite{galiffi2022, moussa2023observation, wang2023metasurface}, yet its implementation in other wave platforms remains comparatively less developed.
+Magnonics, which processes information using spin waves in magnetic materials, offers nanoscale wavelengths, natural nonreciprocity, and rich nonlinear dynamics\cite{chumak2015magnon, chumak2021roadmap}---properties ideally suited for next-generation signal processing.
+However, Gilbert damping fundamentally limits propagation distances and prohibits cascaded processing without amplification.
+Existing gain mechanisms---parametric pumping\cite{melkov1999,Serga2010,Rivard2025} and spin--orbit-torque-driven amplifiers\cite{bauer2015,demidov2017}---suffer from narrow bandwidth, threshold behavior, or the need for continuous power injection, with recent breakthroughs achieving 10--50-fold gains\cite{Breitbach2023,Merbouche2024,Nikolaev2025} while still relying on sustained power or threshold-limited processes.
+Overcoming dissipation without continuous external drive remains the central challenge for practical magnonic signal processing.
+This raises a key question: can net spin-wave gain be achieved without continuous pumping, using a finite-time control protocol rather than sustained power injection and threshold-limited operation?